All That Matters to Me

 "All That Matters to Me" is a song written by Franne Golde and Allee Willis and recorded by American recording artist Alexander O'Neal.
-It is the fourth single from the singer's fifth solo album, Love Makes No Sense (1993).
+It was released in 1993 by Tabu Records as the fourth single from the singer's fifth solo album, Love Makes No Sense (1993).
 Following the successful chart performances of the Love Makes No Sense single "Love Makes No Sense", "In the Middle", and "Aphrodisia", "All That Matters to Me" was released as the album's fourth single.

 The single was recorded at Ocean Way, Village Recorders, House of Soul, Capitol Studios, and Westlake Audio.

 Release

 The song was O'Neal's 26th hit single and it reached #67 in the UK Singles Chart.
 "All That Matters to Me" also reached No. 51 in Germany.